albanie/scientists-on-youtube/README.md

-Scientists on Youtube
+Scientists on YouTube
 ---

-This page is a small collection of interviews and lectures with scientists and researchers available on Youtube, in particular footage in which they express their opinions.
+This page is a small collection of interviews and lectures with scientists and researchers available on YouTube, in particular footage in which they express their opinions.
 Pull requests/additional suggestions welcome.

-###John Von Neumann
+### John Von Neumann

 * - [A short TV appearance](https://www.youtube.com/watch?v=vLbllFHBQM4) filmed in the early 1950s.

-###Cornelius Lanczos
+### Cornelius Lanczos

 * [A discussion of his life](https://www.youtube.com/watch?v=PO6xtSxB5Vg) in 1972
 * [A discussion of mathematics](https://www.youtube.com/watch?v=avSHHi9QCjA) in 1972
 * [A discussion about working with Einstein](https://www.youtube.com/watch?v=Akf-aF06h5A) in 1972

-###Richard Feynman
+### Richard Feynman

 * [Mathematicians versus Physicists](https://www.youtube.com/watch?v=obCjODeoLVw) in 1964
 * [Knowing versus Understanding](https://www.youtube.com/watch?v=NM-zWTU7X-k) in 1964